raspberrypilearning/generic-theory-colours/en/project.md

 ---
 title: Representing colours with numbers
 ---
-The colour of an object depends on the wavelengths of light that it reflects or emits.
-The colours of different wavelenghts of light can be seen in the diagram below.
-You might recognise these as the colours of the rainbow.
+The colour of an object depends on the colour of the light that it reflects or emits.
+Light can have different wavelengths, and the colour of light depends on wavelength it has.
+The colour of light according to its wavelength can be seen in the diagram below.
+You might recognise this as the colours of the rainbow.

 ![spectrum](https://upload.wikimedia.org/wikipedia/commons/thumb/d/d9/Linear_visible_spectrum.svg/1024px-Linear_visible_spectrum.svg.png)